-The ONVIF Network Interface specification defines the network device types Network Video Transmitter (NVT), Network Video Decoder (NVD), Network Video Storage (NVS) and Network Video Analytics (NVA).
-The specification includes detailed service requirements and interface defintion.
+The ONVIF Network Interface Specification Set defines the network protocols for ONVIF compliant devices.
+The specification set includes detailed service requirements and interface definition.

 ONVIF Profile Policy

 The Profile Policy document is a normative document that details the underlying principles of the profile concept.
 It explain how and why a new profile can be proposed, a step-by-step description for the creation, modification and deprecation process as well as rules to ensure the profile concept stays consistent over time.

 The Profile Specifications in this section describe the interoperable features between client and device guaranteed by a profile and the requirements for claiming conformance to a profile.

 The documents in this section refer to the test cases for claiming conformance to a Profile.

 ONVIF Conformance Process Specification